Scotch Barrel Sizes: Firkin, Kilderkin, Hogshead, Butt & Tun

 One of the best parts of the Macallan tour was the special barrel/art of coopering section they had above the warehouse.
 In it, they explained the difference between American oak and French oak, barrel construction, and other aspects of coopering.

-Did you know that a barrel has a standard volume of 36 gallons?
 I didn’t, I figured barrel was a general term for a container of that general size and shape.
-Well, to make things more interesting, there are actually many varying sizes of “barrels,” some of which have very funny names:
+Well, to make things more interesting, there are actually many varying sizes of “barrels,” some of which have very funny names (all gallons are Imperial gallons):

 - Firkin – 9 gallons